 -I now want to make the key based on a mask, the tax status based on a boolean domain, the area based on a dynamic calculation, the photograph based on a hyperlink.

--To the cadastral layer I want to create an operation that will raise me a panel to store the data, and also let me edit it.
+-In the cadastral layer I want to create an operation that raises a panel for me to store the data, and that also lets me edit it.
 Also make a link with an Access table, where your cadastral key matches.

 -Then I want to create a user named Catastro, that takes those features and looks at the Command Manager tree.

-I've been trying, but I want to see from scratch, because there is something in that flow that does not work at one stroke, the second yes, and in some cases occupies a third.
-Maybe it's silly, but if I can understand it, I'll be happy and I'll be able to finish the rest based on the example.
+I have already been trying, but I want to see it from scratch, because there is something in that flow that does not work at once, the second does, and in some cases it occupies a third.
+Maybe silly, but if I can understand it, I will be happy and I can finish the rest based on the example.

 After that, I go to my next question:

 Why is there no tutorial explaining this so that ordinary people see that Bentley Map is not on the other side of the sun?

 Whatever happens, I hope to bring the answers to the blog, for those who suffer the same penalties or have expectations with this type of software.

 17 to 20 May 2010